 - Amphetamine Stimulants

-The harmful effects of drug abuse could be short term or long term.
-It could have direct or indirect impact.
+The harmful effects of drug abuse could be short-term or long-term.
+It could have a direct or indirect impact.
 The effects also depend on the type of drugs used.
-Short term effects are listed below.
+Short-term effects are listed below.

 - Change in heart rate

 - Lung disease

 The magnitude of Substance Abuse in India – 2019 Report

 As per Magnitude of Substance Abuse in India 2019 report